Deal or no deal? World urges Trump to stay in Iran nuclear accord

 In recent days, German Chancellor Angela Merkel, French President Emmanuel Macron and United Nations Secretary General Antonio Guterres have all warned Trump not to scrap the deal.
 However, they have also conceded that the pact negotiated by former President Obama is far from perfect and needs some "fixes."

-More: Donald Trump to announce his decision on future of Iran nuclear deal

 Under the terms of the accord, the U.S. and others withdrew economic sanctions on Iran in return for it giving up the means to make nuclear weapons.
-But the deal came with time limits and did not address Iran’s ballistic missile program or its regional policies.
+But the deal has time limits and does not address Iran’s ballistic missile program or regional policies.

 Saturday is the deadline for Trump to extend a series of waivers of existing sanctions.